zeebinz/kohana-generator/guide/generator/tasks.md

 You can run generators from any type of controller, including from a page of your web application.
 But it makes a lot more sense - is far easier and more secure - to create new resources from the commandline.
 The module is therefore bundled with a set of tasks for Kohana's awesome Minion CLI module.

 ## Getting Started
 First you need to install the latest version of Minion from [here](http://github.com/kohana/minion).
-Then you should load both Generataor and Minion modules in your bootstrap like so, in this order:
+Then you should load both Generator and Minion modules in your bootstrap like so, in this order:

     Kohana::modules(array(
         ...